Bio-SWC-BNE/2019-05-27-GriffithUni-Python/index.md

     <div class="col-md-4">
       <h4 id="git-windows">Windows</h4>
       <p>
-        Git should be installed on in Ubuntu/Windows Linux Subsystem (described above).
+        Git should be installed on in GitBash for Windows (described above).
-        Please open the Terminal app, type <code>sudo apt install git</code> and press
-        <kbd>Enter</kbd>
-        It will ask you "Do you want to continue?" - Please press Yes.
       </p>
     </div>
     <div class="col-md-4">